The number of job openings has declined sharply in every state

 Other economists such as Andrew Figura at the Federal Reserve argued that a “soft landing” without high unemployment was possible as long as layoffs didn’t spike nationally, as they did in California.

-The post The number of job openings has declined sharply in every state appeared first on New Jersey Monitor.
+The post The number of job openings has declined sharply in every state appeared first on SC Daily Gazette.